 On a paper map north is at the top.
 (Unless the pirate cartographer had a little too much rum.)

 On Google Maps, when the page first loads, north is also at the top.
 (If you start clicking buttons, it might start turning.
 If you are not sure, Sydney is on the right hand side of us and Lithgow on the left.
 Bingo!
-You are holding the map the right way up.)
+You are holding the map the right way up!).

-Look for landmarks directly above your place on the map and you will have an idea of where north is in relation to your home.
+Now that you have north at the top of your map, look for landmarks directly above your place on the map and you will have an idea of where north is in relation to your home.

 If you like gadgets, this might be a good excuse to go shopping for a compass, you know, just to be sure.